-The School has a member of the School Leadership Team designated by the Governing Body as the Safeguarding Lead (DSL) who will provide support to staff members and other adults to carry out their safeguarding duties and who will liaise closely with other services such as Children's Social Care.
+The School has a member of the School Leadership Team designated by the Governing Body as the Safeguarding Lead (DSL) who will provide support to staff members and other adults to carry out their safeguarding duties and who will liaise closely with other services such as the LA Children's Social Care.
 The DSL (and any deputy/ies) is most likely to have a complete safeguarding picture of an individual child or family background.
-The role of the Designated Safeguarding Lead is explicit in the role-holder's job description and includes the roles outlined in Annex C of Keeping Children Safe in Education.
+The role of the Designated Safeguarding Lead is explicit in the role-holder's job description and includes the roles outlined in Annex C - Role of the designated safeguarding lead in Keeping Children Safe in Education.

-During term-time the DSL and/or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-Arrangements will be made to ensure that access to the DSL or deputy will be available to staff during off-site visits or other extra-curricular activities taking place outside normal school hours.
+During term-time the DSL and/or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding safeguarding allegation, or concern (no matter how small).
+Arrangements will be made to ensure that access to the DSL or a deputy will be available to staff during off-site visits or other extra-curricular activities taking place outside normal school hours.

-There will always be cover for this role and the deputy DSL's will be trained to the same standard as the DSL.
+There will always be cover for this role and the deputy DSLs will be trained to the same standard as the DSL.
 The role of the deputy DSL is explicit in the role-holder's job description.

-Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection (including online safety), as set out below, remains with the Designated Safeguarding Lead, this lead responsibility should not be delegated.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection (including in relation to online safety), as set out below, remains with the Designated Safeguarding Lead, this lead responsibility should not be delegated.